 What will your doctor prescribe if you have irregular periods and want to get pregnant?

-Once your doctor has ruled out other medical conditions, he or she may prescribe fertility drugs to stimulate your ovulation.
+Once your doctor has ruled out other medical conditions, they may prescribe fertility drugs to stimulate your ovulation.

 The drug contained in both Clomid and Serophene (clomiphene) is often a first choice because it's effective and has been prescribed to women for decades.
 Unlike many infertility drugs, it also has the advantage of being taken orally instead of by injection.
 It is used to induce ovulation and to correct irregular ovulation by increasing egg recruitment by the ovaries.